 - We will not bring or use our phones, tech, books, drugs, alcohol, or stimulants.

-- Our time will be spent deepening and expanding into the experience of being present so that we can explore and awaken other aspects of our minds, hearts, and body’s that we don’t usually hear in our day to day.
+- Our time will be spent deepening and expanding into the experience of Being so that we can explore and awaken to aspects of our minds, hearts, and body that we don’t usually hear in our day to day life.

-- We will aim to cultivate deeper receptivity and listening to nature around and within us and respond to this deepening receptivity through creativity.
+- We will aim to cultivate deeper receptivity and listening to nature around and within us and respond to this deepening sensitivity through creative expression.

-- Journals for creative writing, poetry and jotting down epiphanies as well as art materials to paint, drawer or make art will be permitted and encouraged.
+- Journals for creative writing, poetry and jotting down epiphanies as well as art materials to paint, drawer or make art are permitted and encouraged.

 - We will also aim bring ourselves into harmony with nature and be open to experience transmissions from higher aspects of our being.

-- Hopefully it will be a time learn to move or practice moving in harmony with the world around and improve our ability to be an instrument of the divine flow of our life.
+- It will be a time learn to move or practice moving in harmony with the world within and around us and improve our ability to be an instrument of the divine flow of our life.

 - There will be adequate time to rest in between sessions of movement.
 You do not have to have a certain level of fitness just a willingness to perhaps push through a few edges in the spirit of adventure.
 All are welcome on this retreat.